 Supporting immunity naturally

 COVID-19 has made all of us think about the state of our health, and our children’s health.
-There is, understandably, a heightened sense of fear around it and the prospect of children returning to school in September is a concern for many parents.
-So we wanted to share the things we can all do to naturally to support the immune system, to help ensure we are as healthy as possible in the coming months.
+There is, understandably, a heightened sense of fear around it and children returning to school is a concern for many parents.
+So we wanted to share the things we can all do to naturally to support the immune system so it is able to fend off all the back to school bugs it will inevitably face!

 - Exercise – we were designed to move our bodies.
 As little as 6 minutes of running around can double the amount of circulating immune cells in children, but we should be striving to make sure children have the opportunity to exercise for at least an hour a day (by going to a park, running around outside in break times etc).
 Exercise also helps release any stress hormones that have built up during the day

 - Sunshine – Vitamin D is a very important part of the immune system.
 For example, it is needed to produce the antimicrobial proteins that kill pathogens.
 Did you know we are all entitled to a free vitamin D blood test once a year as the NHS recognise its importance when it comes to our health?
 For children, we need to make sure they get outside and have an opportunity to absorb vitamin D (let them have 10 minutes before applying sunscreen) as well as offer them vitamin D rich food like fatty fish, cheese and eggs (make sure they are from free range chickens…chickens that have been cooped up inside and don’t see the sun produce eggs with less vitamin D!)